ossf/osv-schema/schema.md

 The biggest change to the schema is our decision to support multiple packages and ecosystems per entry and the way we specify version ranges.

-Supporting multiple packages is a reversal of our decision back in April (see "Status - 2021-04-23" for our rationale).

 These changes are primarily in the interests of supporting better interoperability with other vulnerability schemas, such as the [CVE JSON schema](https://github.com/CVEProject/cve-schema), where multiple